mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 - Generated unique prescriber codes
 - Challenge: I had trouble deciding how arguments are going to be passed into the function to generate the unique codes.
 (Would it take a dictionary, a 2D array, or multiple strings?)

+Joe:
+- Started researching different databases for storing the user information
+- Challenge: Some trouble deciding whether to use MongoDB, Firebase, or SQL

 # February 21st, 2024
 Michelle:
 - Started researching Scrapy, Selenium, Splash, Beautiful Soup and Spyder